chopralab/CLAW/readme.md

 2. **Project Folder**: Organize your lipidomics project by creating a project folder.
 This directory will serve as the central location for all project-related files, including raw data, processed results, plots, and other data files.

-3. **Workflow**: Utilize the main components of CLAW, such as the Python notebook `Lipid_MRM_parser_v2.ipynb` and the R script `main_code.R`, to perform data analysis, visualization, and statistical tests on lipidomics datasets.
+3. **Workflow**: Utilize the main components of CLAW, such as the Python notebook `Lipid_MRM_parser.ipynb` and the R script `edgeR.R`, to perform data analysis, visualization, and statistical tests on lipidomics datasets.
 The notebook and script are designed to work together cohesively to achieve comprehensive and reproducible results.

 ## Folder Structure